 Too Darn Hot

-Coming from a musical family (his father’s Fuller Concert Company toured the middle of the country from Mexico to Canada), his musical career began as a youngster when he played the harp on the “Goat Gland” Doctor Brinkley’s radio shows.
+Fuller’s father operated the Fuller Concert Company and toured the middle of the country from Mexico to Canada.
+Lorenzo’s musical career began as a youngster when he played the harp on the “Goat Gland” Doctor Brinkley’s radio shows.
 He then begin to travel with his father’s musical troupe at age 8.

 Accepted as a student at KU at only 15, he studied opera and other classical forms of music.
 He went on to have his own monthly radio program on KFKU and was featured in many fine arts musical productions such as Emperor Jones.
 He was the first black man to sing with the KU Symphony.